Milić Vukašinović: Kodeksi, Mića, Goran i Zoran (1970–1971)

 During the spring of 1970, since they immediately needed a new bass player, Kodeksi vocalist Željko Bebek invited Zoran Redžić to join the cover band already on a club and bar tour of Southern Italy.
-Redžić, in turn, in addition to showing up in Italy himself, brought along his friend and old Čičak bandmate—twenty-year-old Vukašinović—since the struggling Kodeksi, that also featured twenty-year-old guitarist Goran Bregović, needed a replacement drummer as well.
+Redžić, in turn, brought along his friend and old Čičak bandmate—twenty-year-old Vukašinović—since the struggling Kodeksi, that also featured twenty-year-old guitarist Goran Bregović, needed a replacement drummer as well.

 Arriving to a cover band primarily catering to tourists in the Naples area by playing a mixed commercial repertoire of Eastern and Southeastern European upbeat folk sounds (čoček, kozachok, kolo, etc.) and Top 40 Western English language hits, Vukašinović began to encourage and eventually managed to convince his new bandmates to turn towards hard rock along the lines of the pioneering heavy metal music coming out of England epitomized by acts like Led Zeppelin and Black Sabbath.
 In terms of their finances, the cover band's new musical shift backfired immediately as it resulted in Kodeksi being fired from most of the bars and nightclubs in and around Naples they had regularly been playing prior.
 Continuing to move away from commercial songs, the band expanded their repertoire with the Canned Heat-inspired boogie rock sound favoured by Vukašinović and Bregović, all of which—due to the songs lacking vocals—led to their vocalist Bebek feeling disregarded and soon deciding to leave.
 The band then reconstituted as a trio, Mića, Goran i Zoran, with only Vukašinović, Bregović and Redžić remaining.
 Following a few more Italian bar gigs, the musicians returned to Sarajevo by early 1971.

-Back in Sarajevo, the cover band played at the Želimir Altarac Čičak-run Kaktus night club within Dom mladih.
+Back in Sarajevo, the cover band played at the Želimir Altarac "Čičak"-run Kaktus night club within Youth Hall.
 Also, the band made their television debut by appearing on a TV Sarajevo variety show, a performance for which they had to compose an original number on short notice due to the station's policy of only allowing original music.
-Covering music by other bands generally began making 21-year-old Vukašinović feel creatively stunted and he soon made a decision to leave Yugoslavia in search of "inspiration for becoming a hard rock musical author".
+Covering music by other bands generally began making 21-year-old Vukašinović feel creatively stunted and he soon made a decision to leave Yugoslavia and attempt to start a career in England.